 This is the story of a graphic design challenge and my path to solving it.
-Let me warn you, it’s a story about details, about all the meandering little steps that one takes on the journey from a design concept to a finished product.
+It’s a story about all the meandering little steps that one takes on the journey from a design concept to a finished product.
 The challenge was to express the meaning of the word edit in a picture, using any medium at hand (photography, pencil sketch, vector art).
 This was my first sketch:

 As you can see, I chose to include the actual word edit in the illustration (although that wasn’t required), and my idea was to give the word a taste of its own medicine: to show edit being edited.
 Once I had crossed out the d, I noticed that my red editorial mark gave rise to a second word: exit.
 This is where my obsession began.

 Could I take my sketch and turn it into a really dramatic composition, where the words edit and exit would appear to be struggling against each other, competing for prominence in an undecided typographic battle?
 I wanted it to be violent but beautiful, something like… I don’t know… The Uffizi Wrestlers?

 I should tell you how I came upon this challenge.
 The story starts in late 2009, when a site called WordIt announced it would close.